Jean-Marie Mérigoux

 Jean-Marie Mérigoux (27 January 1938 – 7 November 2020) was a French Roman Catholic priest and university professor.

 Biography

-Born in 1938 in Besançon, Mérigoux's father was a professor of the sciences.
+Born in 1938 in Besançon, where his father was a professor of the sciences.
 After studying in Marseille, he attended the Catholic University of Toulouse.
-He was ordained a priest on 4 July 1965 in Rangueil and celebrated his first pass one week later in Foucherans.
+He was ordained a priest on 4 July 1965 in Rangueil and celebrated his first mass one week later in Foucherans.

-Mérgioux learned Arabic in Algiers and at Saint Joseph University in Beirut.
+Jean-Marie Mérgioux learned Arabic in Algiers and at Saint Joseph University in Beirut.
 He was then assigned to Iraq, where he stayed from 1969 to 1983.
 There, he trained young priests of the East Syriac Rite at the Saint-Jean-de-Mossoul seminary.
 He then joined the Dominican Institute for Oriental Studies in Cairo, where he stayed for 22 years.

 Jean-Marie Mérigoux died in Marseille on 7 November 2020 at the age of 82.